appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 ###### Example

 As described above, a `SFSB` has a state that is bound to a HTTP session that has to be started before accessing it.
-Let's imaging we've a servlet.
+Let's imagine we've a servlet and want to a access a `SFSB` to login a user with credentials found as request parameters and persist the user entity in the `SFSB` to query against in order protect other requests.

 ```php
 <?php